wiz-sec-public/zeroday-cloud-2025/tomcat/README.md

 The condition for scoring on this target is to achieve **Remote Code Execution (RCE)**.
 The exploit must be triggered remotely by attacking the services exposed on ports **8080 (HTTP)** and **8443 (HTTPS)**.

-To prove Remote Code Execution, the exploit must execute the command `/flag.sh tomact` on the target system.
+To prove Remote Code Execution, the exploit must execute the command `/flag.sh tomcat` on the target system.

 ---